ECTS

 Know-how and skills

-1) disciplinary skills:
+1) Disciplinary skills:

-- To know current and past biodiversity;
+- Understanding current and past biodiversity;

-2) Transversal skills:
+2) cross-functional skills:

 - Know-how:

-- Know how to use concepts and tools from different disciplines to analyze a document, an observation or the result of an experiment;
+- Know how to use concepts and tools from different disciplines to analyze a document, an observation, or the results of an experiment.

-- Be able to develop a logical argumentation with a critical mind (limits, confrontation with the bibliography, defense of a point of view thanks to a constructed and logical argument, etc.);
+- Be able to develop a logical argument with a critical mind (limitations, comparison with the bibliography, defending a point of view using a structured and logical argument, etc.);

-- Know how to search for and extract information in a critical manner, prioritize sources of information and identify their reliability, and synthesize them;
+- Know how to search for and extract information critically, prioritize information sources and identify their reliability, and synthesize them;

-- Know how to prepare oral presentations and unpublished scientific written reports (without plagiarism), using illustrations and a level of language adapted to the audience concerned, using adapted computer tools;
+- Know how to develop original oral presentations and written scientific reports (without plagiarism), using illustrations and language appropriate for the target audience, with the help of suitable IT tools;

-- Be able to propose a scientific problem, propose and implement an observation approach, a sampling plan or an experimental approach, and analyze the data resulting from it, using computer tools for data entry, analysis and backup;
+- Be able to propose a scientific problem, propose and implement an observation procedure, a sampling plan, or an experimental procedure, and analyze the resulting data using computer tools for data entry, analysis, and storage.

-- Know how to look for information to set up your training plan, know how to develop a CV, a cover letter, and use professional network tools;
+- Knowing how to search for information to develop a training plan, knowing how to write a resume and cover letter, and using professional networking tools;

-- Knowing how to carry out a project within a group.
+- Knowing how to successfully complete a project within a group.

-- Soft skills:
+- Interpersonal skills:

-- Know how to work independently, adapt to a new context and take relevant initiatives;
+- Be able to work independently, adapt to new situations, and take appropriate initiative;

-- Be able to self-evaluate and challenge oneself in order to learn;
+- Being able to self-assess and question oneself in order to learn;

-- Know how to position oneself in a group with the aim of implementing a project, know how to listen and exchange constructively;
+- Knowing how to position oneself within a group for the purpose of implementing a project, knowing how to listen and engage in constructive dialogue;

-- Comply with legal, ethical and professional rules for the use and production of documents (plagiarism, source, copyright and quotations, falsification of data);
+- Comply with legal, ethical, and professional rules governing the use and production of documents (plagiarism, sources, copyright, and citations, falsification of data);

-- Comply with the legal, ethical and deontological rules for the handling of living organisms (animal breeding and experimentation, field sampling);
+- Comply with legal, ethical, and professional conduct rules for handling living organisms (animal breeding and experimentation, field sampling);

-- Respect others, respect the equipment and organizations on which we work.
+- Respect others, respect the equipment and the organizations you work with.

 Program

-The list of Teaching Units can be consulted on the website of the Faculty of Science
+The list of teaching units can be found on the Faculty of Science website.

 S3L2SVBE